miharothl/und-drl-collaboration-and-competition/REPORT.md

 # Goal

-The project aim is to train two agents that control rackets and bounce a ball over the a net.
+The projects aim is to train two agents that control rackets and bounce a ball over the a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 The goal of each agent is to keep the ball in play.

 ![Trained Agent][image1]